camdendotlol/website/posts/opengraph_without_ssr.md

 </html>
 ```

 But there's a problem.
-This HTML file is totally generic, always the same regardless of whether the user navigates to your homepage or something deep within your site.
-So when a service like Facebook loads a link preview, the meta tags such as "title" and "description" will always be the same.
-Even if you use React Helmet to fill them out on the client side, search engines and preview services don't download your JavaScript bundle - they just go with what the original meta tags say.
+This file is totally generic, always the same regardless of whether the user navigates to your homepage or something deep within your site.
+So when a service like Facebook loads a link preview, the meta tags such as `title` and `description` will always be the same.
+Even if you use React Helmet to fill them out in the client, search engines and social media sites don't download your JavaScript bundle - they just go with what the original meta tags say.

-The main way to avoid this issue is by using server-side rendering, where the server renders the page into plain HTML and sends that to the browser.
+The main way to avoid this issue is by using **server-side rendering**, where the server renders the page into plain HTML and sends that to the browser.
 Server-side rendering is cool (and it's probably the future of web apps), but there's no need to make such a huge change to your existing codebase.

 The trick we're going to use could technically be considered a form of server-side rendering, but it's not the full-scale SSR that developers are talking about when they use the term.
-We're going to peek into index.html and **change the metadata properties depending on the path of the request**.
+We're going to peek into `index.html` and **change the metadata properties depending on the path of the request**.

 To start, let's set up a simple template system for metadata.
-Anything in {brackets} will be changed before sending index.html to the client.
+Anything in `{brackets}` will be changed before sending `index.html` to the client.
 There's no specific reason to use brackets here, you can use whatever symbol you want as long as it doesn't interfere with typical HTML formatting.

 ```html
 <head>